JLag0/Error-Daily-T-Sched/README.md

 This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Contact
-For any questions or concerns, please reach out to the developer at [email address].
+For any questions or concerns, please reach out to the developer at jhonulysismlago@gmail.com.